BoltzExchange/boltz-backend/docs/index.md

 ---
 next:
-  text: '📙 Clients, SDKs & Libraries'
+  text: 'Clients, SDKs & Libraries'
   link: '/libraries'
 ---

-# 👋 Introduction
+# <Icon icon="tabler:hand-three-fingers" /> Introduction

 Boltz exposes a RESTful HTTP API that can be used to query information such as supported pairs as well as to create and monitor swaps.
 All swap clients, such